finos/FDC3/docs/api/spec.md

    */
   readonly version?: string;
   /**
-   * Retrieves a promise that will resolve to data returned by the
+   * Retrieves a promise that will resolve to data returned by the application that
-   * application that resolves the raised intent.
-If an error is thrown by the handler function,
+   * resolves the raised intent.
+If an error occurs (i.e. an error is thrown by the handler
-   * the promise returned is rejected, or no promise is returned then the Desktop Agent
+   * function, the promise returned is rejected, or no promise is returned) then the Desktop
-   * MUST reject the promise returned by the `getResult()` function of the `IntentResolution`
+   * Agent MUST reject the promise returned by the `getResult()` function of the
-   * with a string from the `DataError` enumeration.
+   * `IntentResolution` with a string from the `DataError` enumeration.
    */
   getResult(): Promise<Context>;
 }